vethssvikas/vethssvikas/README.md

-- 🔭 I’m currently interning as a Deep Learning Research Intern.
+- 🔭 I’m currently interning a NLP Research Intern at UNSW, Sydney, Austrailia on Automatic Taxonomy Induction Techniques.
 - 🌱 I've worked at Practically as a Data Science Research Intern.
 - 👯 I’m a Pre-Final yearite at IIT Guwahati.
 - 💬 Ask me about Machine Learning algorithms.